 Insects Feasting on Trees

 Some insects bore into trees at the crown and cause all kinds of problems.
 A tree signals there is trouble by losing its leaves at the top as insects eat away at the branches and spread throughout.
 A professional arborist can help you determine if chemical treatment will help rid your tree of infestation.

 Oak Tree Disease

 There are some problems that specifically affect oak trees and could cause leaves to fall out at the top.
 The most common problem is oak wilt disease, which is caused by fungal growth in the spring and summer seasons.
-Over pruning oak trees makes them vulnerable to fungal infection, and it can cause the tree to die.
+Over pruning, often referred to as ‘topping’, is a practice that raises the question, does topping a tree kill it?
+In the case of oak trees, this can make them vulnerable to fungal infection, and it can indeed be detrimental to the tree’s health.

 Leaf scorch is another common cause of leaves falling out at the top of an oak tree.
 There are many causes of leaf scorch, from drought to bacteria.
 Without treatment from a professional, leaf scorch can be fatal for oak trees.

 One of the first signs of oak tree disease is leaves turning brown and falling from the top down during summer when the tree should thrive.

 If the top half of your tree has no leaves, you need help from Professional Tree Service in Gulfport, MS. We can examine the tree and determine the cause for it losing its leaves.
 Sometimes, we can treat the problem, and sometimes the damage is too severe.